This site is available for a community group!

-Revelstoke has built a world-class reputation for living and playing in a spectacular and historic mountain setting.
-Located on the mighty Columbia River and the Trans Canada Highway between the sensational Monashee and Selkirk Mountain ranges.
-Bordering on Mount Revelstoke National Park and west of the summit of Rogers Pass and the heart of Glacier National Park.
+Revelstoke has built a strong community for regenerative living, working and playing in a spectacular and vital mountain setting.
+Located on the mighty Columbia River and the Trans Canada Highway between the Monashee and Selkirk Mountain ranges, it treasures nature, history and breeds innovation.
+Bordering on Mount Revelstoke National Park, east of the Canadian Railway “Last Spike” and west of the summit of Rogers Pass – the heart of Glacier National Park.

 Revelstoke Dam has the largest hydro electricity capacity in BC and creates a 150 km reservoir lake for recreation.
-Craigellachie, the site of the ‘driving of the last spike’ to complete the Canadian Pacific Railway and unite Canada is just a short drive west.
-Heritage homes, the Victorian ambience of downtown, museums, cultural attractions and the ultimate in outdoor experiences combine to make Revelstoke an unspoiled treasure in a mountain paradise.
+Heritage mixed with modern sustainable homes and Victorian ambience of downtown, museums, cultural attractions and the ultimate in outdoor experiences combine to make Revelstoke an unspoiled treasure in a mountain paradise.
 Bike, walk or drive 8 minutes maximum, but never any traffic!
-Travel the world without travelling by enjoying global visitors or tap into the fibre internet service.
+Travel the world without travelling by enjoying global visitors or tap into Gigabit fibre internet service.

 A Strong Community With A Foundation In Healthy Mountain Culture

-- Municipal population (2011 Census) is 7,139 residents plus 552 residents living in the surrounding Columbia Shuswap Regional District
+- Municipal population is approximately 15,000 measured using Telus Insights smartphone data.
+Also over 700 residents living in the surrounding Columbia Shuswap Regional District.

-- Revelstoke School District operates three elementary schools and one secondary school
+- Revelstoke School District operates brand new schools including three elementary and one secondary

-- Modern medical centre at Queen Victoria Hospital and Selkirk Medical Clinic
+- Modern medical centre at Queen Victoria Hospital with helipad and Selkirk Medical Clinic

 Diverse & Sustainable Economic Base Built For Entrepreneurs

 Currently transportation, both rail and highway, are significant employment generators.
-Our airport is being developed.
-The forest industry accounts for over 20% of basic employment income for the community.
-The growth and development of the tourism and hospitality sector over the past thirty years have contributed to the diversification of the local economy.
+Our airport has charter flights from Vancouver with Pacific Coastal.
+The forest industry accounts for over 20% of basic employment income for the community and we are looking for more opportunities to diversify is growth.
+Tourism and hospitality sector has steadily increased over the past 30 years with a 25% gain in 2016.
 This sector provides 16% of Revelstoke’s base employment income.
 The natural environment; summer and winter recreational activities; history and heritage of the area; and location on major transportation routes provide opportunities for further significant tourism development.
 Revelstoke Mountain Resort, minutes from downtown, has the largest vertical in North America, receives about 20 percent more snow than Whistler.
-It is the only mountain resort worldwide to offer a gondola, cat-skiing and heli-skiing.
+It is the only mountain resort worldwide to offer a gondola, cat-skiing and heli-skiing + a mountain coaster of fun.

 Recreation Facilities for Old And Young in the Powder Snow Capital